Things to consider to improve MongoDB availability: Configuration

 Sharding

-Shardingcan be deployed to support throughput-hungry applications with large data sets, horizontally distributing both reads and writes across a cluster, with the added benefit of being easily scalable as needed.
+ShardingIt can support applications with large data sets that require high throughput, distribute both reads and writes horizontally across the cluster, and easily scale as needed.

 You can also improve scalability by configuring each shard as an independent replica set.

-On the other hand, as the number of components to be managed increases, an increase in costs is unavoidable.
+On the other hand, the number of components to be managed increases, which inevitably leads to increased costs.

 This is also managed by MongoDB Cloud Manager or operated by MongoDB Atlas.